+ REMEMBRANCE +

 Bill Constantos - LHS friend

-Dick Cooper, LHS, swarthy, intense, a good friend
+Dick Cooper, LHS, lean, swarthy, intense, a good friend

-June Cooper, Dad's secretary at SMC who sent me a gold Noh mask from Japan
+June Cooper, Dad's secretary at SMC who brought me a gold Noh mask from Japan

 Merle Cooper, LHS, Dick's older, sophisticated, brother